Loki-Astari/geeky-nextjs/content/posts/ControlFlow.md

 disqusId: "http://lokiastari.com/blog/2013/12/02/so-you-want-to-learn-c-plus-plus-part-5/"
 ---

-So far we have demonstrated basic programs that just do a single task without making any decisions.
-Most (all but the most trivial) programming languages provide constructs for decision making (Conditional Branching).
+So far, we have demonstrated basic programs that perform a single task without making any decisions.
+Most (all but the most trivial) programming languages provide decision-making constructs (Conditional Branching).

 C++ provides two forms of branching.
 The **"If Statement"** and the **"Switch Statement"** .